nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

                     ...
 ```

 Each test suite (like setAndGet) contains one or more tests pertaining to the title of the test suite.
-As a convention CMC Core tests are labeled test + number-ascending but any unique identifier can be used.
-These test names will eventually be used by non-Core developers if the wish to ignore certain tests.
+As a convention, CMC Core tests are labeled test + number-ascending but any unique identifier can be used.
+These test names will eventually be used by Application Developers if the wish to ignore certain tests.

 The testing flow for Core tests is as follows –